-Before I head out on any trip, whether it be somewhere local in the UK or one one of my Africa expeditions, I spend a lot of time researching the coolest and most unique places to stay in the area.
+Before I head out on any Africa trip, I spend a lot of time researching the coolest and most unique places to stay in the area.

 Anga Afrika Luxury Tented Camp in Nairobi, Kenya